 At a Glance

-- You give us your vendor list (name, license number, AR contact, sales rep)
+- You upload your vendor list (name, license number, AR contact, sales rep)

 - Your buyer sends one kickoff notification to each vendor explaining what's about to change

-- First week of the next month, we run the numbers and produce credit memos
+- First week of the next month, the platform runs the numbers and produces credit memos

-Credit recovery turns three things every dispensary already has — customer returns, expired or destroyed product, and below-keystone promotions — into vendor credits that get applied against the next invoice you pay them.
+Credit recovery turns the events every dispensary already has — customer returns, expired or destroyed product, vendor-funded promotions, and below-keystone markdowns on aging inventory — into vendor credits that get applied against the next invoice you pay them.
+Credit recovery is a product you run yourself: you set it up, review the memos, and send them, while the platform does the math and ShelfiQ handles the vendor side.
 This page walks through what happens from the day you sign on to the day your first monthly credit memos go out.
-It's the partnership setup, not the math (the math lives in Credit Recovery Overview).
+It's the setup, not the math (the math lives in Credit Recovery Overview).

 The whole approach is partnership-first.
 We're not trying to dictate to vendors, or pull a fast one.
-We're using your data to optimize margins at the SKU level, and asking vendors to participate so velocity stays strong and both sides come out ahead.
-Your existing buyer leads those relationships — we provide the software, data, credit memo generation, and initial vendor communication.
+The idea is to use your data to optimize margins at the SKU level, and to ask vendors to participate so velocity stays strong and both sides come out ahead.
+Your existing buyer leads those relationships — the system does the math, builds the credit memos, and ShelfiQ handles the vendor communication.
+If you'd rather not set it up alone, our team can walk it with you, but nothing here requires us.

 Step 0 — Data access (do this first)

-Before any credit memos can be generated, we need read access to your numbers.
-Two things:
+Before any credit memos can be generated, the platform needs to see your numbers.
+Two things — and neither one is a POS login:

 That's it for prerequisites.
-The rest of onboarding is on our side until your buyer's kickoff (Step 3).
+The rest of onboarding is a quick self-serve setup, up to your buyer's kickoff (Step 3).

-- We load your team's user accounts — admin, buyer, AP / accounting — and send each person a login link.
+- Add your team's user accounts — admin, buyer, AP / accounting — and each person gets a login link.

-- We configure your escalation contact (usually the buyer) so any vendor pushback later routes to a recognizable face on your side, not to us.
+- Set your escalation contact (usually the buyer) so any vendor pushback later routes to a recognizable face on your side.

 The bulk vendor upload screen takes a spreadsheet or manual entry.
-For each vendor we want:
+For each vendor you'll want:

-- Legal name + DBA — so vendor names line up with what's in your POS and Metrc data.
+- Legal name + DBA — so vendor names line up with what's in your Dutchie reports and Metrc data.

 - State license number — used to match Metrc package chains back to the right vendor.